-WASHINGTON, D.C.—Republicans in the Montana legislature have advanced HB 176, a bill that would ban same-day voter registration, a 15-year policy used by thousands of Montanans every election.
+WASHINGTON, D.C. — Republicans in the Montana Legislature have advanced House Bill 176, which would ban same-day voter registration, a 15-year policy used by thousands of Montanans every election.
 Every Republican in the Montana statehouse voted for the bill, ignoring voters’ approval of the policy via a 2014 referendum.
-Montana House passed the measure last month, and on Wednesday the Senate followed suit after their second reading.
+The Montana House passed the measure last month, and on Wednesday the state Senate followed suit after its second reading.

-After passing the Senate, the bill returns to the House for approval of a minor additional amendment before heading to the Governor’s desk.
-Republican Governor Greg Gianforte has publicly supported the bill and is expected to sign it into law.
+After passing the state Senate, the bill returns to the state House for approval of a minor additional amendment before heading to the governor’s desk.
+Republican Gov. Greg Gianforte has publicly supported the bill and is expected to sign it into law.